‘Best evidence yet’ for UK booster programme, says head of new study

 Professor Jonathan Ball, a virologist at Nottingham University, said his team’s study found that two doses of the Pfizer vaccine in people previously exposed to Covid elevate the body’s antibody response against the Beta and Lambda variants to “a similar virus-killing level to that you’d see in fully vaccinated individuals for the original [Wuhan] lineage”.

-This is “pretty compelling” justification for the administration of a third dose in healthcare workers, the clinically vulnerable and care home residents, as recommended by the Joint Committee on Vaccination and Immunisation (JCVI), said Prof Ball.
+This is a “pretty compelling” justification for the administration of a third dose in healthcare workers, the clinically vulnerable and care home residents, as recommended by the Joint Committee on Vaccination and Immunisation (JCVI), said Prof Ball.

 Some 30 million people in the UK are expected to receive a booster jab throughout autumn to ensure immunity levels in the most vulnerable remain high throughout a feared winter wave and protect against new and emerging variants.